 How do I take a picture with the flamingos?

 Once you walk onto Flamingo Beach, you should see the flamingos right away.
 However, capturing a picture-perfect moment with one of them can be difficult.
 The real secret to taking great photos with the flamingos is simple: give them a snack!
 Remember to bring U.S. quarters to use at the flamingo food dispensers.
 You can find these machines right before you step onto the beach.
 The flamingo food is the “trick” to getting the birds to come to you.
 It is important for all visitors to NOT chase after the flamingos.
 Instead, let them approach you.
-You may have to wait or try a few times before a flamingo is willing to come to you–that is o.k.!
+You may have to wait or try a few times before a flamingo on the beach is willing to come to you–that is o.k.!
 Do not try to act aggressively or push the flamingos into interacting with you.
-If you’re calm, patient, quiet, and have snacks, they will eventually decide to approach you.
+If you’re calm, patient, quiet, and have snacks, they will eventually approach you.

 The best way to take photos with the flamingos is to arrive early in the morning.
 I got on a boat at 8:15 a.m., and we were able to snap a few photos before the crowds arrived.
 Plus, the lighting for pictures is better in the morning anyway!
 In the afternoons, we noticed that the flamingos were sleepy and would take naps.
 However, they seemed quite active in the morning.
 As the island closes at 7 p.m., another ideal time for photos is around 6 in the evening.
 To leave plenty of time for the perfect photo, I recommend spending a full day on the island.
-That way, if you aren’t able to get a photo with the flamingos in the morning, you’ll be able to try throughout the day.
+That way, if you cannot get a photo with the flamingos in the morning, you’ll be able to try throughout the day.
 Please also remember to be respectful of others on the beach as they wait to take their own photos.

 What else can I do on Renaissance Private Island?

 Even if you’re not interested in seeing the flamingos, there’s still plenty to do on Renaissance Private Island.
 Your visit includes complimentary beach towels as well as access to chaise lounge chairs.
-Grab a spot by the beach and spend the day relaxing under the palm trees.
+Grab a spot by the beach and spend the day relaxing under the swaying palm trees.
 If you’d like to be more active, Red Sail Sports store offers paddleboards, snorkeling equipment, and floats you can rent for an additional fee.
 For a romantic experience, make an appointment at the Spa Cove–imagine a couples massage by the ocean!

 What are my options for food on the island?